neilmix/dezent/README.md

 'aaa'
 ```

-## rule set
+## ruleset
 ```
 {identifier} _ '=' _ {rule} ( _ ',' _ {rule} )* _ ';'
 ```
-Rule sets provide abstraction, reusability, and recursion within Dezent grammars.
-A set is given a name and one or more rules that match input.
-Rule sets are referred to within patterns via the set's name.
-The rules are evaluated in order, and the first rule to match will yield the set's output, thereby termination matching for the rule set.
-If no rules match, the set will fail to match.
-Each rule set name must be unique within the grammar.
+Rulesets provide abstraction, reusability, and recursion within Dezent grammars.
+A ruleset is given a name and one or more rules that match input.
+Rulesets are referred to within patterns via the ruleset's name.
+Its rules are evaluated in order, and the first rule to match will yield the ruleset's output, thereby termination matching for the ruleset.
+If no rules match, the ruleset will fail to match.
+Each ruleset name must be unique within the grammar.

 **Examples**
 ```javascript